Gender-Based Violence (GBV) Specialist – Community Safety and Well-Being

 We are looking for someone who brings:

-• Strong knowledge of GBV and VAW issues, especially within diverse and marginalized communities
+• Strong knowledge of GBV and VAW issues, especially within diverse and marginalized communities in Ottawa

 • A collaborative, intersectional, and systems-focused approach to social change